JetBrains/projector-client/projector-client-web/README.md

 - `Ctrl + F11` toggles showing repainted areas (if `repaintArea` query param is enabled).

 ## Known issues
+Due to limitations of web browsers, there are some issues in the Web Client.
+They can be solved via native implementations of the client.

 ### Some hotkeys are intercepted by the browser
 For example, `Ctrl+Q` in Windows/Linux or `Cmd+N` in Mac is handled by the browser.